-- hand hygiene - cleaning standards and the use of cleaning technology such as Ultra Violet Cleaning (UV-C) - Prescribing antibiotics only when needed, which will help to reduce the risk of antibiotic-resistant bacteria. - Use of Aseptic Non Touch Technique when dealing with wounds and indwelling invasive devices, e.g. catheters, intravenous lines.

-In addition, a number of quality improvement programmes continue to focus on:

-- the use and care of medical devices, especially those that break the skin such as intravenous cannulae (drips), and urinary catheters.
+- hand hygiene - cleaning standards and the use of novel cleaning technology such as UV-C - Prescribing antibiotics only when needed, which will help also to reduce the risk of antibiotic-resistant bacteria. - Use of Aseptic Non Touch Technique when dealing with wounds and indwelling invasive devices.
+In addition, a number of quality improvement programmes continue to focus on: - the use and care of medical devices, especially those that break the skin such as intravenous cannulae (drips), and urinary catheters invasive devices.
 Encouraging their removal at the earliest opportunity. - promoting good levels of hydration as a way of preventing urine infections, and consequently reducing the risk of developing E. coli bloodstream infections. - Reinforcing the appropriate use of diagnostic testing for urinary tract infections.